Sunoo/homebridge-camera-ffmpeg/README.md

 ### Optional videoConfig Parameters

-- `returnAudioTarget`: _(EXPERIMENTAL)_ The FFmpeg output command for directing audio back to a two-way capable camera.
+- `returnAudioTarget`: _(EXPERIMENTAL - WIP)_ The FFmpeg output command for directing audio back to a two-way capable camera.
+This feature is still in development and a configuration that works today may not work in the future.
 - `maxStreams`: The maximum number of streams that will be allowed at once to this camera.
 (Default: `2`)
 - `maxWidth`: The maximum width used for video streamed to HomeKit.
 If set to 0, the resolution of the source is used.
 If not set, will use any size HomeKit requests.
 - `maxHeight`: The maximum height used for video streamed to HomeKit.
 If set to 0, the resolution of the source is used.
 If not set, will use any size HomeKit requests.
 - `maxFPS`: The maximum frame rate used for video streamed to HomeKit.
 If set to 0, the framerate of the source is used.
 If not set, will use any frame rate HomeKit requests.
 - `maxBitrate`: The maximum bitrate used for video streamed to HomeKit, in kbit/s.
 If not set, will use any bitrate HomeKit requests.
 - `forceMax`: If set, the settings requested by HomeKit will be overridden with any 'maximum' values defined in this config.
 (Default: `false`)
-- `preserveRatio`: Preserves the aspect ratio of the source video.
-(Default: `false`)
 - `vcodec`: Set the codec used for encoding video sent to HomeKit, must be H.264-based.
 You can change to a hardware accelerated video codec with this option, if one is available.
 (Default: `libx264`)
 - `audio`: Enables audio streaming from camera.
 (Default: `false`)
 - `packetSize`: If audio or video is choppy try a smaller value, should be set to a multiple of 188.
 (Default: `1316`)
 - `mapvideo`: Selects the stream used for video.
 (Default: FFmpeg [automatically selects](https://ffmpeg.org/ffmpeg.html#Automatic-stream-selection) a video stream)
 - `mapaudio`: Selects the stream used for audio.
 (Default: FFmpeg [automatically selects](https://ffmpeg.org/ffmpeg.html#Automatic-stream-selection) an audio stream)
-- `videoFilter`: Allows additional video filter options to be passed to FFmpeg.
-If set to 'none', all video filters are disabled.
+- `videoFilter`: Comma-delimited list of additional video filters for FFmpeg to run on the video.
+If 'none' is included, the default video filters are disabled.
-- `encoderParameters`: Options to be passed to the video encoder.
+- `encoderOptions`: Options to be passed to the video encoder.
 (Default: `-preset ultrafast -tune zerolatency` if using libx264)
 - `debug`: Includes debugging output from the main FFmpeg process in the Homebridge log.
 (Default: `false`)
 - `debugReturn`: Includes debugging output from the FFmpeg used for return audio in the Homebridge log.
 (Default: `false`)